astral-sh/uv/README.md

 uv supports and is tested against Python 3.8, 3.9, 3.10, 3.11, and 3.12.

+## Custom CA Certificates

+`uv` already supports custom CA certificates, such as those needed by corporate proxies, by utilizing the system's trust store.
+To ensure this works out of the box, ensure your certificates are already added to your system's trust store.

+For specific instances where a direct path to the certificates is necessary (e.g. CI), you can utilize the `SSL_CERT_FILE` environment variable, and assign it the path of your custom certificate bundle and `uv` will use those certificates instead.

 ## Acknowledgements

 uv's dependency resolver uses [PubGrub](https://github.com/pubgrub-rs/pubgrub) under the hood.